 How does confidentiality work in couples counseling?

 For treatment to have any efficacy at all, it is essential that individuals trust that information shared in their couples sessions will be kept confidential, and that it will not be used to harm them.
 In individual psychotherapy, the record contains information only about one person, the patient.
 The patient can choose whether or not to waive the right to confidentiality.
-With couples therapy, my notes have information about both of you.
+With couples, my notes have information about both of you.
 In the unfortunate circumstance of a divorce, particularly where custody of children is being disputed, records or testimony is sometimes requested in an attempt to support one person’s case.
-Since couples psychotherapy is seriously compromised when record requests may be made, I will ask you to agree that you not request records of testimony of any kind from me regarding your couples therapy unless a valid court order is produced.
+Since couples counseling is seriously compromised when record requests may be made, I will ask you to agree that you not request records of testimony of any kind from me regarding your time spent with me unless a valid court order is produced.
 Furthermore, I am unable to make legal recommendations for either of you or your dependents; these must come from an independent consultant.

 Federal regulations (HIPAA) allow me to use or disclose Protected Health Information (PHI) from your record in order to provide treatment to you, to obtain payment for the services I provide, and other health care operations.
 Click to see my HIPAA document

-sessions can be as brief as a 2 or 3 hour session and as long as three consecutive 7-hour days.
-Follow up is scheduled afterwards as needed.
-Marathon sessions were designed for people who must travel great distances to be seen by a Gottman clinician and for professionals who have difficulty scheduling a weekly 90-minute appointment into their lives.
-Marathons sessions can be scheduled prior to or following a couples educational workshop in Seattle to augment and deepen the connection between you.
-(Weekend marathon intensives are $255/hour).
+Intensive sessions were designed for people who must travel great distances to be seen by a Gottman clinician and for professionals who have difficulty scheduling a weekly 90-minute appointment into their lives.
+Intensive sessions can be scheduled prior to or following a couples educational workshop in Seattle to augment and deepen the connection between you.
 To locate other Certified Gottman Therapists who provide marathon therapy in other parts of the country, please visit Gottman.com

 , click on Find a Therapist or call The Gottman Institute at 888-523-9042 x1.
 All requests for therapy are completely confidential.